-In 2020, Gibson formed a Diversity & Inclusion Council (the "Council").
-The Council is sponsored and chaired by the President and CEO and co-chaired by the Head of Human Resources.
+In 2021, Gibson continued to expand on its diversity and inclusion initiatives working closely with Diversity and Inclusion Council (the "Council").
+The Council is sponsored and chaired by the President and CEO and co-chaired by the Vice President, Human Resources.
 The purpose of the Council is to connect Gibson's diversity and inclusion initiatives to a broader business strategy.
-The Council has identified short and long term objectives for improving diversity and inclusion and has established four key strategic pillars for these efforts:
+The Council has identified short and long-term objectives for improving diversity and inclusion and has established four key strategic pillars for these efforts:

-- Recruitment;
+- Recruitment

-- Retention;
+- Retention

-- Advancement; and
+- Advancement

-- Awareness.
+- Awareness